itelnov/skeernir/README.md

 # Skeernir

 ... to be explained soon...

 The project in an intensive development phase.
 Here's what you need to do to get your environment set up and get started:

-The project in an intensive development phase.
-Here's what you need to do to get your environment set up and get started: